roeltje788/brum/README.md

 These answers are written to a .json file.

 TODO: different information depending on what arguments in the supplied file, what arguments?

-#### Why write to a .json file?

-By writing to a .json file, the answers can be used by another program.

 #### Why the split?